OluwaGB/zero_day/README.md

-some markdown text about this readme file.
+some markdown text about this readme file linux.